 RoR shall designate shows at which horses may qualify for the Championship in the current year and the following year.

-The first two highest placed horses in each class will qualify to enter for the relevant Championship.
+The three highest placed horses in each class will qualify to enter for the relevant Championship.
 Those horses qualifying at shows before the current year ‘cut off date’ will qualify for the Championship in the same year, and those qualifying after the ‘cut off date’ after will qualify for the following years Championship

 29.2 The RoR Tattersalls Scottish Show Series.